Chicano studies: 1980s

-Chican@ studies went through structural shifts in its message and mission during the late 1970s and 1980s.
-During this period, Chican@ studies began to include women, the LGBTQ+ community, and other minority groups under the umbrella of "Chicano" while also acknowledging the many differences within the group.
+Chicano studies went through structural shifts in its message and mission during the late 1970s and 1980s.
+During this period, Chicano studies began to include women, the LGBTQ+ community, and other minority groups under the umbrella of "Chicano" while also acknowledging the many differences within the group.
 In 1981, the Mexican American Studies and Research Center (MASRC) at the University of Arizona was established.
 In 2009, MASRC became a department and continued public policy research and addressing issues of concern to Mexican American communities.
 As of 2019, MASRC is now known as the Department of Mexican American Studies and offers bachelor's degrees, master's degrees, and a Ph.D. degree in Mexican American Studies.
-The idea of the "borderland" or nepantla grew stronger than the idea of Aztlán by the 1980s and Chican@s celebrated the many different (often conflicting) aspects of themselves.
+The idea of the "borderland" or nepantla grew stronger than the idea of Aztlán by the 1980s and Chicanos celebrated the many different (often conflicting) aspects of themselves.
 Borderlands/La Frontera: The New Mestiza (1987) by Gloria Anzaldúa both grew out of and signifies this change.
-Chican@ studies became less about nationalism, and more about belonging to a group and contributing to "something greater."
-This shift helped reshape the mission of Chican@ studies and gave it "new life" and "new authority."
+Chicano studies became less about nationalism, and more about belonging to a group and contributing to "something greater."
+This shift helped reshape the mission of Chicano studies and gave it "new life" and "new authority."

-The 1980s saw more Chican@ Studies programs integrated into institutions of higher learning while it also created a "canonical approach" to its studies and "gatekeeping procedures" to evaluate promotions and tenure.
-In addition, Chican@ studies programs helped universities and colleges fulfill Affirmative Action requirements.
-During the mid 1990s, however, a study found that most Chican@ studies programs were still very non-uniform.
-Part of the reason that many Chican@ studies programs were not consistent in what was studied is that a core curriculum had not yet been formally published.
-The first primer of Chican@ studies was published in 1980 by Diego Vigil, called From Indians to Chicanos: A Sociocultural History.
-In addition, there was a lack of Chican@ faculty with only 1.2% of faculty at U.S. colleges and universities having any "Hispanic" ethnicity at all in 1985.
-Many of the faculty teaching Chican@ studies didn't feel that their own programs were "qualitatively sound."
+The 1980s saw more Chicano studies programs integrated into institutions of higher learning while it also created a "canonical approach" to its studies and "gatekeeping procedures" to evaluate promotions and tenure.
+In addition, Chicano studies programs helped universities and colleges fulfill affirmative action requirements.
+During the mid 1990s, however, a study found that most Chicano studies programs were still very non-uniform.
+Part of the reason that many Chicano studies programs were not consistent in what was studied is that a core curriculum had not yet been formally published.
+The first primer of Chicano studies was published in 1980 by Diego Vigil, called From Indians to Chicanos: A Sociocultural History.
+In addition, there was a lack of Chicano faculty with only 1.2% of faculty at U.S. colleges and universities having any "Hispanic" ethnicity at all in 1985.
+Many of the faculty teaching Chicano studies didn't feel that their own programs were "qualitatively sound."

 2010s

-In 2017, scholar S.M.
-Contreras noted a change in the language surrounding Chicana/o people, as they have begun to add an "X" or an "@" in place of the "a/o."
-This new language is a result of the movement towards gender inclusivity and as a way to recognize Chican@ people whose gender identity does not coincide with the gender binary.
+In 2017, scholar S. M. Contreras noted a change in the language surrounding Chicano people, as they have begun to add an "X" or an "@" in place of the "o" or "a/o".
+This new language is a result of the movement towards gender inclusivity and as a way to recognize Chicano people whose gender identity does not coincide with the gender binary.